Related Topics

 5. Eggs

-Unless otherwise instructed by their doctor, older adults can consume up to three eggs per day.
-Since eggs are high in protein, this senior superfood is an ideal choice for a hearty breakfast—scrambled, poached, hard-boiled, or sunny side up.
+Unless otherwise instructed by your doctor, you can consume up to three eggs per day.
+Since eggs are high in protein, this superfood is an ideal choice for a hearty breakfast—scrambled, poached, hard-boiled, or sunny side up.

 6. Salmon